RohitDhankar/R-Beginners-Online-Virtual-Learning-Session/README.md

    ORDINAL == ??

    INTERVAL VAR == ??

-   How to create an Array a Matrix a DataFrame and Lists .
-   Conducting our very First Basic Input Output and other computations.
    #

 3. Intro to CSV files .
    Entering Data from a CSV file .